victor-marino/victor-marino.github.io/content/en/blog/2025-07-05-fastmail-desktop-app-linux-mint.md

 That's it!

-`mailto:` links in Firefox will be forwarded to our script, which will in turn forward them to our Fastmail web app.
+`mailto:` links in Firefox will now be forwarded to our script, which will in turn forward them to our Fastmail web app.
 Fastmail will take it from there and will correctly parse any variables present in the link, such as the sender address or the subject line.

 You can make a quick test by simply typing `mailto:test@test.com` in your Firefox address bar, then pressing enter.

+### 3. Opening external links in our normal web browser (Firefox only)

+If you're using Firefox, by now you may have noticed an little quirk with this setup.

+When clicking on an external link inside any of your emails, the link is not launched in your regular Firefox browser.
+Instead, it simply opens a new tab *within the Firefox instance of the web app*.
+This is obviously not what we want, so we're going to fix it.

+Luckily, the work has already been done for us by the excellent [PWA Links](https://addons.mozilla.org/es-ES/firefox/addon/pwa-links/) add-on, so all we have to do is follow the [instructions in their GitHub repository](https://github.com/Onred/pwalinks) to install both the add-on and the companion app.

+Just make sure to install the add-on in the Firefox instance where your web app lives, NOT on your main Firefox instance.